mohamedA122ouz/exams/documentation/page2.md

 * Escape sequences to prevent syntax conflicts

 CQML allows users to create highly flexible question structures using a lightweight text grammar.
-This grammar is designed to be parsed by a deterministic parser that converts CQML into a HTML TEXT.
+This grammar is designed to be parsed by a deterministic parser that converts CQML into an HTML TEXT.

 ---